MicrosoftDocs/sql-docs/azure-sql/managed-instance/user-initiated-failover.md

 ### Using REST API

-For advanced users who would perhaps need to automate failovers of their SQL Managed Instances for purposes of implementing continuous testing pipeline, or automated performance mitigators, this function can be accomplished through initiating failover through an API call. see [SQL Managed Instances - Failover REST API](/rest/api/sql/managed-instances/failover) for details.
+For advanced users who would perhaps need to automate failovers of their SQL Managed Instances for purposes of implementing continuous testing pipeline, or automated performance mitigators, this function can be accomplished through initiating failover through an API call.
+See [SQL Managed Instances - Failover REST API](/rest/api/sql/managed-instances/failover) for details.

 To initiate failover using REST API call, first generate the Auth Token using API client of your choice.
 The generated authentication token is used as Authorization property in the header of API request and it's mandatory.